-PLUS A Live Q&A Session with Trudy Scott
+PLUS the Recordings of two prior Live Q&A Sessions with Trudy Scott

 These 5 modules provide 3.5+ hours of content

-PLUS a recording of a live webinar (2.5 hours, including a Q and A session)
+PLUS recordings of live webinars (5+ hours, including Q and A sessions)

-(as video recordings and PDF PowerPoints presentations, together with audio versions so you can listen offline while working out)
+The content can can be accessed in the members-only area as video recordings and PDF PowerPoints presentations, together with audio versions so you can listen offline.

-You’ll also be invited to join a private Facebook group which will be activated the last week of August.
+You’ll also be invited to join a private Facebook group.
 This is a wonderful opportunity to have direct access to Trudy for additional support and for connecting with like-minded practitioners for brainstorming on challenging cases, sharing success stories and discussing protocols.